aulitech/website/README.md

 ## 💬 GitHub Discussions

-I use [GitHub Discussions](https://github.com/mattcroat/joy-of-code/discussions) to track breaking changes for posts which you can use to report issues.
+We use [GitHub Discussions](https://github.com/mattcroat/joy-of-code/discussions) to track breaking changes for posts which you can use to report issues.

 ## 🧭 Uses